Did you open a tax business this year?

 - Game Plan to Complete with National Tax Firms

 - Alternative Distribution Channels

 Having plans and systems in place is important for sustainability and growth.
 Tax season has already started, but creating or purchasing these important manuals is not too late!

 If you’re looking for an easy solution, check out our Tax Practice Management Manuals.
 You can purchase all 4 as a set, or purchase them individually.
-If you act now, you can save 65% off the original prices!
-Use the code ESSENTIALS at checkout.

 More great posts:

 Why Every Tax Business Owner Needs a Succession Plan

 Why You Need an Operations Manual and What to Put in It